NGPVAN/job-descriptions/advertisements/software team lead.md

 EveryAction is a technology company whose team members do exciting and important work that has a significant impact on promoting civil rights, social justice, and environmental responsibility.
 We've worked closely with every major Democratic Presidential campaign since Obama 2008, and our non-profit client list includes groups making a huge difference in the world; organizations like Audubon, Covenant House, Feeding America, NAACP, and Special Olympics.

 We do our best to hire people who are smart, dedicated, and not too full of themselves.
-We value work life balance and our benefits package demonstrates that: 5 weeks of paid time off, 12 weeks of paid parental leave, 100% premium-paid health/dental/vision, employer retirement contributions, and an ongoing education allowance.  #puppy-club is our 9th most popular slack channel (while the objectively superior #cat-club is only 15th.)
+We value work-life balance and our benefits package demonstrates that: 5 weeks of paid time off, 12 weeks of paid parental leave, 100% premium-paid health/dental/vision, employer retirement contributions, and an ongoing education allowance.  #puppy-club is our 9th most popular slack channel (while the objectively superior #cat-club is only 15th.)

 ## Job Description

 At EveryAction, as Software Team Lead you would be the manager and tech lead of one of our Scrum development teams.
 Each team is  made up of 2-3 other Software Engineers of varying seniority, as well as one QA Analyst or QA Engineer dedicated to the team's projects.
-We try to colocate teams as much as possible, though as of the time of this writing Covid is making that irrelevant.

 When bringing on a Software Team Lead from outside the company, we prefer they spend the first 3 or so months as a member of an existing team in order to learn the stack and domain.